What do we mean by a ‘private candidate’?

-If you did not receive a centre assessed grade (CAG) this year
+If you did not receive a centre assessed grade (CAG) in summer 2020

 Not all private candidates were able to provide evidence about their attainment in order to receive a CAG.
 If your original offer was dependent on you meeting certain conditions, there are several options open to you:

 - Speak to the uni: Contact your firm choice to discuss your circumstances – wherever possible they will try to be flexible when considering your application.

 - Consider your insurance offer: If you are unable to secure a place at your first choice, your insurance option may be able to offer you a place instead.

 - Explore options available in Clearing: There are thousands of courses available – use our search tool to find something new.
 Make a shortlist of unis and speak to them to see if they will accept you.
 Read more about applying to university through Clearing.

 - Sit the exam: Students in England may sit the exam in October – this will be too late for an autumn start but it’s worth checking with the uni to see if there is a later start date available.
 Alternatively, you may sit the exams in summer 2021.
 Speak to your centre for details.